flameshot-org/flameshot/README.md

 Flameshot can be installed on Linux and Microsoft Windows currently.

-There are no macOS port of flameshot now.
-Please participate in the development of flameshot and help us make a macOS port.
+There are no macOS port of flameshot now that can be easy installed.
+But you can build flameshot by yourself and use it.
+Please participate in the development of flameshot and help us make a macOS version.

 ### Prebuilt packages